-A personal filter is a must in any bug out bag.
-It aims to solve the disadvantages of homemade DIY water filters.
+A personal filter is a must in any bug-out bag or kit.
+It aims to solve both the portability and efficiency problems with homemade filtration.

 Tip: throw in a water purification tablet after you’ve filtered the water just in case.
 In theory, you might not need to, but in a real life-and-death scenario, you should not risk it.